argentagsw/taggy_demux/README.md

 Input: Gene Count Matrix (R matrix)
 Output: Seurat Final Results
 Description:
-Implements major components for QC, analysis, and exploration of single-cell RNA-seq data at the gene level
+Implements major components for QC, analysis, and exploration of single-cell RNA-seq data at the gene level.
 * Performs quality control on the gene count matrix, removing low-quality cells and genes.
 * Applies standard LogNormalization and identifies highly variable genes.
 * Determines the dimensionality of the filtered gene count matrix using PCA.